 Objective: The objective of this modernization study is to assess national crime reporting operations and determine how to modernize NIBRS and NIBRS reporting processes to support local, state, federal, and tribal law enforcement agencies.

 Approach: The NIBRS modernization study team will conduct interviews with law enforcement agencies and other stakeholder groups to gain an understanding of the capabilities and barriers that exist in state, local, federal, and tribal law enforcement agencies’ (LEAs) abilities to report crime data.
-The set of questions described below is intended to be a framework for discussion with various LEAs and will not be directly provided to participants.
-Based on responses, additional follow-on questions that conform to the universe of question and the study’s themes may be asked to obtain a deeper understanding of the LEA’s current capabilities and challenges.
+The set of questions described below is intended to assist the interviewer in guiding discussion with various LEAs and will not be directly provided to participants.
+The interviewer will reference these questions to maintain the scope and direction of each interview while ensuring the conversations focus on the specific themes of the study.
+Based on interviewee’s responses, the interviewer may ask additional follow-on questions to further explore the respondent’s perspective and obtain a deeper understanding of the LEA’s current capabilities and challenges.
+The interviewer will strive to ensure the follow-on questions and discussions remain within the scope of the study without restricting the respondent’s ability to express ideas and opinions in answering the interview questions. .

 Part 1